lucasmreis/blogSource/src/posts/learning-elm-part-1.md

 I will write an algorithm that spells out a playing card abbreviation.
 Some examples:

 ```
 "3S" -> "Three of Spade"
 "10H" -> "Ten of Heart"
 "QC" -> "Queen of Club"
 "AD" -> "Ace of Diamonds"
 "3T" -> "-- unknown card --"
 ```

 I will write the algorithm using the [Try Elm website](http://elm-lang.org/examples/hello-html).
 Now let's start!

 ## Modelling With Types

 I've read a lot about types in Haskell, OCaml and F#, but never had the chance to program anything using that kind of strong type system.
-I've been using dynamic languages (Javascript and Clojure) for the last years, so it feel a little weird to think of types first.
+I've been using dynamic languages (Javascript and Clojure) for the last few years, so it feel a little weird to think of types first.

 Disclaimer: I'll try to be as practical as I can.
-I will try not to say "Monad" like everybody knows what it means, for instance :)
+I'll try not to say "Monad" like everybody knows what it means, for instance :) An intermediate developer should be ok.
+If you have any questions, please feel free to ask in the comments.

 Back to the problem, I've come with the following initial representation of the cards: